tum-ens/urbs/doc/implementdoc/sets.rst

             doc='Output commodities of processes with ramp up gradient smaller' 'than timestep length and greater than min-fraction')

-Second, the output of all processes that have a time dependent efficiency are collected in an additional tuple set.
+Last, the output of all processes that have a time dependent efficiency are collected in an additional tuple set.
 The set contains all outputs corresponding to processes that are specified as column indices in the input file worksheet ``TimeVarEff``.